 The process of getting up to speed with D365 is going to vary based on your team and which version of Dynamics AX you were previously on.
-In this article, we’ll take a look at each role within your organization and best practices for getting that team ready for an upgrade to Dynamics 365 Finance and Operations.
+In this article, we’ll take a look at each role within your organization and best practices for getting that team ready for an upgrade to Dynamics 365 Finance and Supply Chain Management.

-What was previously called Visual Studio Team Services is now called Azure DevOps and is the sole development environment for Finance and Operations.
+What was previously called Visual Studio Team Services is now called Azure DevOps and it is the sole development environment for Finance and Supply Chain Management.
 Developers that are traditional C# developers are going to be more comfortable out of the chute with the new architecture, new approach, and new tools.

 The move to the cloud may be a big change for those managing infrastructure-related maintenance today.
 It’s important for this team to get comfortable with Azure DevOps for all your code deployment management and environment management.
 This team should also become familiar with Azure – specifically the SQL database and virtual machine management.